-As much for my own records as anything I have put together a list of those sites I’ve been to in France and it appears it numbers 23, although three are rather tenuous.
-I’m ashamed to admit that although I’ve driven past Chartres on the motorway several times, from where you can see the Cathedral, I’ve never actually stopped to visit.
+As much for my own records as anything I have put together a list of those sites I’ve been to in France and it appears it numbers 26, although two are rather tenuous.
+I’m ashamed to admit that although I’ve driven past Chartres on the motorway several times, from where you can see the cathedral, I’ve never actually stopped to visit.
 I don’t count it in my list though I do count the Nord-Pas-de-Calais Mining Basin (tentatively) as I’ve driven through it more times than I can count.
 I won’t go into historical or cultural detail here, rather just a few words about personal experiences relating to each site.
 All photos are my own (unless specified) and many of them date from pre-digital days, please excuse their archaic quality.
 Let’s go….

 Arles, Roman and Romanesque Monuments